nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 </box>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
 The `undo` command will call `Model#undo()`, which will:
-1. Copy the `persons` list into the `redoStack`.
+1. Copy the `persons` list (State 2) into the `redoStack`.
-2. Pop the latest `persons` list state from the `undoStack`.
+2. Pop the latest `persons` list state (State 1) from the `undoStack`.
-3. Copy this popped state into the `persons` list.
+3. Copy this popped state (State 1) into the `persons` list.

 Notice that the states are copied into the `persons` list instead of replacing it, resulting in the exact same object being used.
-This is to prevent synchronization issues and to reduce coupling with the GUI, as the GUI can now use this same list object throughout the program's life.
+This is to prevent synchronization issues and to reduce coupling with the GUI, allowing the GUI to use this same list object throughout the program's life.

 <puml src="diagrams/UndoRedoState3.puml" alt="UndoRedoState3" />